Difference Between Cinematography and Photography

 Cinematography is the art of producing motion images or the movement of captured pictures in a sequence or in an order representing a story or spreading a message.

-It is a widely popular entertainment activity as we all love films these days and often visit the theatre to watch the movies.
+It is a widely popular entertainment activity as we all love films these days and visit the theatre to watch the movies.
 Nowadays, the revenue earned from this art is quite high.

 Cinematography is derived from the Greek word “kinema” which means movement and the word “graphein” which means to write or draw.
 So, cinematography signifies the movement or motion images.